Gibartes/O-LoRa/README.md

 ```
 < Protocol Info >

-  OloraNT does not use these features. (--> Userspace process)
+  OloraNT does not use these features as delegating to (an) Userspace process(es).

 ```python
     PROT_TCP        # TCP Mode